Programme on Nuclear Responsibilities

 At the international level, the Approach is offered as a collective guiding principle that can help transcend the chronic blame game at the heart of international nuclear politics that stymies dialogue, cooperation, and trust.

-The Programme is a joint project with the Institute for Conflict, Cooperation and Security (ICCS) at the University of Birmingham.
 We are grateful for the generous support of the Counter Proliferation and Arms Control Centre (CPACC) at the United Kingdom Foreign and Commonwealth & Development Office.

 Since 2021, the Programme has collaborated with the Centre for Security, Strategy and Policy Research (CSSPR) at the University of Lahore and the Institute of Peace & Conflict Studies (IPCS) in New Delhi.